dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

 ### Considerations before purchasing a music subscription

 <ul class="alt">
-  <li>Most subscriptions offer a family plan that you can split among your household members. </li>
+  <li>Most subscriptions (like Spotify) offer a family plan that you can split among your household members. </li>
 </ul>